 51. With regard to improved branding an umbrella approach is proposed, where manuals for different statistical domains appear under the same headline.
 Economic Accounting Statistical Standards (EASSs) is proposed as name for the umbrella.
 This approach enables to keep basically the longstanding and well-introduced names and labels of the different statistical manuals (year, edition).
 However, for a clearer distinction of the umbrella elements it is proposed to adjust the names of the statistical domains covered: National Accounts should be amended to National Economic Accounts, to highlight the holistic view covering all economic sectors and all economic transactions.
-Balance of Payments/International Investment Positions should be adjusted to Balance of International Transactions and stocks between residents and non-residents.
 Governments Finance Statistics Statements could be changed to Governments Finance Statistics Reports.
-In addition, a joint presentation of the updated manuals in 2025, highlighting the common work undertaken to better cover digitalization, globalization, as well as well-being and sustainability, would seem to strengthen a common branding.
+In addition, a joint presentation of the updated manuals in 2025, highlighting the common work undertaken to better cover digitalisation, globalisation, as well as well-being and sustainability, would seem to strengthen a common branding.

-52. Not covered by this note are proposals to standardize the communication of economic statistics vintages.
+52. Not covered by this note are proposals to standardise the communication of economic statistics vintages.
 This task has been assigned to the taxonomy workstream of the communication task team and proposals are presented in CM 3: A Taxonomy for Communicating Economic Statistics Releases, Products, and Product Updates which may also lead to further suggestions.